-Capital Improvements: When Are Your Home Upgrades Worth A Tax Break?
+Capital Improvements: When Are Your Home Renovations Tax Deductible?

-An updated home is an appealing home to many buyers.
-But what are the expenses for the home seller?
-If you are beginning to consider remodeling your home to increase its value, you might be wondering about the financial implications that could have.
-Capital home improvements are renovations you can make that not only bring up your home value but are tax-deductible.
+A modern, updated home is appealing to many buyers.
+But what do these home renovation costs look like to the seller?
+If you’re thinking about remodeling your home to increase its value, you might be wondering about the financial implications that could have.
+Capital home improvements are renovations you can make that not only bring up your home’s value but are also tax-deductible.

 Read on to find out what constitutes a capital improvement and how they could help you during your resale process.

 A capital improvement is a permanent structural alteration or repair to a property that improves it substantially, thereby increasing the overall home value.
 Capital improvements may involve updating the property to suit new needs or extending the life of the home.
 However, basic maintenance and repairs aren’t considered capital improvements.

 Documenting the capital improvements you implement into your home – such as a renovation or remodel – can help lower your tax payments.
 These structural changes are typically exempt from sales taxes and can help homeowners avoid paying the capital gains tax when they sell the property.

 What Does Cost Basis Mean And How Does It Relate To Capital Improvements?

 Cost basis is the original purchasing price of an asset (like property or an investment) plus any closing costs paid by the buyer and the cost of home improvements.
 Sometimes called tax basis, the cost basis is adjusted for certain factors, like depreciation.

 You can increase the cost basis of your home with a capital home improvement, but the Internal Revenue Service (IRS) defines the standards for improvements that qualify for an increase in cost basis.
 Typically, you must make sure the improvement:

 - Is a permanent fixture of the home